Our Dota 2 Auto Chess tier list for April 2019 lists all the races, classes and combinations from strongest to weakest based on community feedback.

-Dota 2 Auto Chess is a remarkable thing.
-First off, it's not even an official Valve mode but a fan mod.
-Secondly, it's absolutely taken off, drawing in tonnes of strategy-minded players who've either lapsed from CCGs like Hearthstone or want a break from the traditional MOBA experience provided by, well, DOTA 2 itself.
+Dota 2's Auto Chess custom mode is a remarkable success story.
+First off, it's not even an official Valve mode, but a community mod.
+Secondly, it's absolutely taken off without any backing, whether that be marketing, promotion or otherwise.
+It's drawn in tonnes of strategy-minded players who've either lapsed from CCGs like Hearthstone or those seeking a break from the traditional MOBA experience found in, well, Dota 2 itself.

 This tier list isn’t definitive by any means and is only meant to give new players a better idea of what races or classes may be considered better than others.